In Reply to: Over a barrel posted by ESC on July 05, 2009 at 18:58:

 : : DFG

-: According to my references (and //www.phrases.org.uk/meanings/over-a-barrel.html%20on%20this%20site) it refers to a method of forcing water out of a near drowning victim's lungs.
+: According to my references (and https://www.phrases.org.uk/meanings/over-a-barrel.html on this site) it refers to a method of forcing water out of a near drowning victim's lungs.

 Gary's excellent discussion of "over a barrel" includes a panel from "Our Boarding House," of whom the star was Major Hoople.
 This appeared every Sunday (and possibly daily?) in many newspapers.
 I think it was syndicated, but I can't read the fine print at the bottom of the panel.
 Major Hoople was a source of amusement to thousands of readers, and it was from him that I first learned how to spell "Pshaw!"